biril/modcss/README.md

 generated `.scss.json`.
 Revel in its glory.

 We now have a method of uniquefying the class names per module without having to manually prefix them.
-Let's pick a module and remove all prefixes, applying our `create-module` task and making use of the generated JSON files to get the unique class names into our templates.
+Let's pick a module and remove all prefixes, applying our `create-module` script and making use of the generated JSON files to get the unique class names into our templates.

-We'll have to run `css:create-module` task with the `-o` switch to generate a `scss.module` file:
+We'll have to run `css:create-module` script with the `-o` switch to generate a `scss.module` file:

 ```bash
 npm run css:create-module -- -o ./src/views/.../foo.scss.module ./src/views/.../foo.scss